orientechnologies/orientdb-docs/PyOrient-OGM.md

 Where the PyOrient Client is a wrapper for the [Binary Protocol](Network-Binary-Protocol.md), the Object-Graph Mapper provides a higher-level object-oriented Pythonic interface for Graph databases in OrientDB.
 It is comparable to the use of ORM's with Relational databases.

-The purpose of the OGM is to make interactions with large and complex Graph databases moreunderstable and easier to maintain.
+The purpose of the OGM is to make interactions with large and complex Graph databases more understandable and easier to maintain.
 It bridges the gap between higher level object-oriented concepts in your application and the vertices and edges in your database.

 ## Understanding the OGM